Setting up a tent can be difficult, especially if you’re not used to it. But with the right tools and a little know-how, anyone can do it.

 Pro tip: If your tent floor is not a perfect square, you need to make sure the tarp (foundation) is set up in the direction you want the tent door to face.
 It’s easier to set this up from the start rather than moving it later.

-Now that you have a solid foundation, you can spread your tent out on top of the tarp.
-Locate the door(s) and ensure you have the door pointed in the direction you want it.
+Now that you have a solid foundation, you can spread your tent on top of the tarp.
+Locate the door(s) and ensure the tent is pointed in the right direction.

-Once the tent is set up, it’s hard to move without starting over, so it is important to get it set up directionally.
+Once the tent is set up, it’s hard to move without starting over, so it is essential to set it up directionally.

 Tent poles come in all shapes and sizes and are made of different materials.
 For example, they can be aluminum, fiberglass, carbon, etc.